simonmichael/hledger/MANUAL.md

 you.
 Tip: blindly reinstalling/upgrading everything in sight probably won't work, it's better to go in small steps and understand the problem, or get help.

+#. **Running hledger says something like No command 'hledger' found**
+  cabal installs binaries into a special directory, which should be added to your PATH environment variable.
+On unix-like systems, it is ~/.cabal/bin.

 #. **Did you cabal update ?**
   If not, `cabal update` and try again.